linkspreed/Twig/Special_Works.md

+# 24.07.2022
+  - We are working on an Android app for Twig.

 # 19.06.2022
   - We were able to locate and fix the root issue of Twig.
   - The search engine works fine again and uses the coudflare network.